hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-10-create-and-deploy-a-react-application-to-ipfs-in-under-ten-minutes.md

 A React application can be bootstrapped in a matter of minutes with create-react-app.
 Fleek allows apps to be deployed to IPFS in a matter of minutes.
 These two go together like peanut butter and jelly, allowing for development and deployment to be complete in a flash.

 We will do it in two steps which are: 1.
 Creating a react application with create-react-app 2.
-Deploying our app to IPFS with Fleek.
+Deploying our app to IPFS on Fleek.
 This process takes less than ten minutes.
 Let’s go!

 ### Step 1: Creating a React application with create-react-app